Mohamedlaminedev/CSC372-final/report/final_report.md

   - Carlo Rogielo Utrilla Aquino

 ## Introduction
-We investigated how a large language model (LLM) can synthesize C implementations that satisfy or violate ACSL specifications when analyzed with Frama-C’s WP plug-in.
-For each part (P1–P4) we produced a satisfying snippet that should pass all verification obligations and a falsifying snippet that fails at least one goal.
-Every interaction with the LLM (prompt, reply, timestamp, model, temperature) is recorded, and the resulting code plus Frama-C reports are included verbatim as required by the assignment.
+For this project we used an LLM to help write C code that either satisfies or violates the given ACSL specs, then checked everything with Frama-C. For each of the four parts we made two versions: one that should pass verification and one that should fail.
+We saved all our conversations with the LLM (prompts, responses, timestamps, model settings) and included the code and Frama-C reports in this write-up.

 ## Methodology
-- **LLM:** `gpt-4o-mini`
-- **Temperatures:** 0.2 for satisfying runs (deterministic) and 0.6 for falsifying runs (encourage variation)
-- **Prompt workflow:** Prepared ACSL-annotated stubs in `src/` and reused the same base prompt (shown below).
-Only the temperature changed between satisfying and falsifying attempts.
-- **Verification:** Ran `frama-c -wp src/<file>.c -then -report` and saved the textual reports under `frama_reports/`.
-- **Environment:** macOS 14, Frama-C via OPAM, Alt-Ergo 2.6.2, pandoc for PDF export.
+We used `gpt-4o-mini` for all the code generation.
+For the "good" versions we set temperature to 0.2 to get more consistent results, and for the "bad" versions we used 0.6 to let the model make mistakes.
+We wrote the ACSL specs ourselves and gave the LLM the same basic prompt each time (shown below), just changing the temperature.

+To verify everything we ran `frama-c -wp` on each file and saved the reports.
+We're on macOS and installed Frama-C through OPAM with Alt-Ergo as the prover.

 ## Base Prompt Template
 ````